Intermediate

 # Expansion behavior:

-Key Takeaway: Volume expansion requires StorageClass with allowVolumeExpansion enabled; most volume types require Pod restart to complete filesystem resize; plan initial PVC sizes carefully as shrinking is not supported.
+# => Volume controller resizes PVKey Takeaway: Volume expansion requires StorageClass with allowVolumeExpansion enabled; most volume types require Pod restart to complete filesystem resize; plan initial PVC sizes carefully as shrinking is not supported.

 Why It Matters: Online volume expansion eliminates database downtime for storage increases, a critical operational capability.
 This operational flexibility is transformational for growing databases, as storage exhaustion is a critical incident requiring immediate remediation, and traditional expansion through migration carries significant risk of data loss or extended outages.
+Cloud-native databases at growth-stage startups can double storage capacity in under five minutes without user-visible impact, compared to multi-hour maintenance windows required by traditional block storage expansion procedures.

 Example 47: Volume Snapshots